The TAC building and programme belong to YOU, so please make the most of them.

 OUR VISION

-Our vision is to be a vibrant Centre that engages and inspires people of all ages and all walks of life to enjoy, move to and love this area.
+…to be a vibrant Centre that engages and inspires people of all ages and all walks of life to enjoy, move to and love this area.

 OUR MISSION